lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am in the final stages of a doctorate in Computer Science at the <a href="https://www.cs.ox.ac.uk/people/lize.alberts/">University of Oxford</a>, in the Human-Centred Artificial Intelligence (HCAI) research group.
+I am doctoral candidate in Computer Science at the <a href="https://www.cs.ox.ac.uk/people/lize.alberts/">University of Oxford</a>, in the Human-Centred Artificial Intelligence (HCAI) research group.
 As a student researcher at <a href=" https://doi.org/10.48550/arXiv.2401.09082">Google</a>, I recently led a project on the ethics and evaluation of foundation models.
 I am also <a href="https://www0.sun.ac.za/philosophy/centre-for-applied-ethics/unit-for-the-ethics-of-technology/unit-for-the-ethics-of-technology-staff-2/">Research Fellow</a> at the Unit for the Ethics of Technology, and am funded by a scholarship from <a href="https://www.rti.ox.ac.uk/people/">Oxford’s Responsible Technology Institute</a>.
 {style="text-align: justify;"}